-It is said to be the fastest civilian aircraft in the world based on developing the highest speed of 977km/h.
-The jet also has the ability to climb to the highest altitude of 15545m and evade zones of turbulence.
+It is said to be the fastest civilian aircraft globally based on developing the highest speed of 977km/h.
+The jet also can climb to the highest altitude of 15545m and evade zones of turbulence.
 Equipped with hi-tech cockpit PlaneViewII, the G650 model extends many advanced flight safety features.
-The cabin admeasures 2.59m with a height of 1.95m and it is the largest salon in this class.
+The cabin admeasures 2.59m with a height of 1.95m, and it is the largest salon in this class.

-When it comes to its interiors it resonates with extra space for the head and legs, more space for kitchen, recreational areas and toilet facilities.
+Its interiors resonate with extra space for the head and legs, more space for the kitchen, recreational areas, and toilet facilities.
 The seats are reportedly comfortable and have a larger passage between them.
-The feeling of spaciousness is reiterated with the wide armchairs and spacious aisles, and 16 panoramic Gulfstream windows, which are larger than any other business jet.
-Fliers can enjoy the microclimate with better pressure, which reduces the level of discomfort from the flight and fatigue and also supports excellent well-being.
+Spaciousness is reiterated with the wide armchairs and spacious aisles and 16 panoramic Gulfstream windows larger than any other business jet.
+Fliers can enjoy the microclimate with better pressure, which reduces the level of discomfort from the flight and fatigue and supports excellent well-being.

 The G650ER’s interiors are filled with absolutely fresh air every two minutes.
 And the jet provides complete hospitality with a digital audio system, high-definition video equipment, a large-format television system, a convection oven, wine glasses, and more.
-The Gulfstream G650ER is a truly high-class aircraft with its ability to fly at a cruising altitude of 15,545m (51,000ft), above commercial flight and weather conditions.
+The Gulfstream G650ER is a genuinely high-class aircraft whose ability to fly at a cruising altitude of 15,545m (51,000ft), above commercial flight and weather conditions.